10 Secrets to a Successful Low Maintenance Garden

 5. Grow a variety of plants together

-Growing various plants together will allow you to maximise the space you have.
-You can combine evergreen and native border shrubs, perennials, and bulbs.
-What’s more, when plants are close to each other, less soil is exposed to the sun, locking in moisture and inhibiting weed growth.
-And growing plants that bloom at different times will make ornamental leaves visible throughout the year.
-This means your garden will look attractive and colourful all year long, and you don’t have to lift a finger to make it so.
+Growing a variety of plants together will help you maximise your space as well as reduce the time required to maintain them separately.
+You can combine evergreens with native border shrubs, perennials, and bulbs.
+What’s more, when plants are close to each other, less soil is exposed to the sun thus locking in moisture and inhibiting weed growth.
+You can also grow plants that bloom at different seasons and showcase their ornamental leaves throughout the year making your garden attractive and colourful all year around, without having to lift a finger more than necessary to do so.

 6. Add lavender to your garden